mblevu/justChere/BMM/README.md

 # Bitnine Memory Manager "clone"

+In this project, I have implemented a comprehensive, robust and efficient memory manager in C that has been tested with different scenarios.
+Please note that this can be expanded beyond limits.

 Memory Management is part of complex softwares.
 Memory Manager is given a fixed size memory block called memory pool.
 Different modules in that software request different-sized